On-Campus University Housing

 There are many types of housing available near campus and farther away.
-You may want to talk with other students from your country about their recommendations for housing.
-A directory of student organizations is posted on the Ohio Union website.
-Search by "Ethnic/Cultural" to see if your country or region of the world has a nationality club.
+You may want to talk with other scholars and colleagues from your country about their recommendations for housing.

 Renting an apartment

 - Off-campus housing is separate from the university.
 Apartments off campus are run by private landlords.
 Some are reputable (trustworthy) and some are not.
-It is recommended that you have your lease agreement reviewed by the Student Housing Legal Clinic (more information is below) because this housing contract is a binding document.
+It is recommended that you have your lease agreement reviewed.

 - Some areas around the campus area are safer than others, so we suggest you do not sign a lease (one-year contract) for an apartment before you have an opportunity to see the area and apartment yourself (or had a friend/relative look at it for you).

 - When looking for an apartment, you may wish to check the classified section of The Lantern (Ohio State student newspaper).